Excessive infant crying and irritability:

 And there’s evidence suggesting that infant irritability can trigger depression in mothers.

 So it seems very likely that crying is frequently the cause—not the effect—of parenting stress.

 Here’s the evidence.

-Infant crying as a reflection of parental anxiety: The case for blaming the parents
+Infant crying as a consequence of parental anxiety: The case for blaming the parents

 The argument goes like this: Due to inexperience, anxiety, or

 depression, some parents show more negative emotions to their babies.